MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

 Attackers might set up email rules to hide incoming emails in the compromised user mailbox to obscure their malicious activities from the user.
 They might also set rules in the compromised user mailbox to delete emails, move the emails into another less noticeable folder such as an RSS folder, or forward emails to an external account.

-Some rules might move all the emails to another folder and mark them as "read", while some rules might move only mails which contain specific keywords in the email message or subject.
-For example, the inbox rule might be set to look for keywords like "invoice", "phish", "do not reply", "suspicious email", or "spam" among others, and move them to an external email account.
+Some rules might move all the emails to another folder and mark them as "read", while some rules might move only mails that contain specific keywords in the email message or subject.
+For example, the inbox rule might be set to look for keywords like "invoice," "phish," "do not reply," "suspicious email," or "spam," among others, and move them to an external email account.
 Attackers might also use the compromised user mailbox to distribute spam, phishing emails, or malware.

 Microsoft Defender for Office 365 can detect and alert on suspicious email forwarding rules, allowing you to find and delete hidden rules at the source.